Timtech4u/gcp_compute_options_guide/README.md

-# Google Cloud Code Deployment Roadmap
+# Google Cloud Compute Options Guide
 > This repo is based on experiences from contributors and helps Google Cloud users answer the question.

 **Where should I Deploy my Code on Google Cloud Platform**

 ![GCP Roadmap](gcp_roadmap_v1.jpg)